biobakery/MTX_model/README.md

 ## Description ##

-MTX\_model keeps all the features and functions of [MaAsLin2](https://github.com/biobakery/Maaslin2) and additionally add new functions which can be used for adjusting feature-specific covariates.
+MTXmodel keeps all the features and functions of [MaAsLin2](https://github.com/biobakery/Maaslin2) and additionally add new functions which can be used for adjusting feature-specific covariates.

 ## Requirements ##

-MTX\_model is an R package that can be run on the command line or as an R function.
+MTXmodel is an R package that can be run on the command line or as an R function.

 ## Installation ##

-MTX\_model can be run from the command line or as an R function.
+MTXmodel can be run from the command line or as an R function.

-If only running from the command line, you do not need to install the MTX\_model package but you will need to install the MTX\_model dependencies.
+If only running from the command line, you do not need to install the MTXmodel package but you will need to install the MTXmodel dependencies.

 ### From command line ###